眾生無邊誓願度

 Only After the Conceit of the Self-Centered Mind Becomes Subtle Is It Possible to Eradicate Self-View

-All conflicts and struggles arise because of the self; without self, there would be no contention or struggle.
-The nature of selflessness exists in varying degrees, just as self-nature also manifests in different intensities.
-The lighter one's self-nature, the easier it is to sever self-view; conversely, the heavier it is, the more difficult.
-During the process of severing self-view, one's self-nature must gradually diminish until it approaches selflessness, only then can self-view be eradicated during the final stage of contemplative practice.
+All conflicts and struggles arise because of the self; without the self, there would be no contention or struggle.
+The nature of selflessness varies in degrees, just as the nature of the self varies in degrees.
+The milder the sense of self, the easier it is to sever self-view; conversely, the stronger it is, the harder it becomes.
+In the process of severing self-view, the sense of self must gradually diminish until it approaches selflessness, only then can self-view be severed during the final stage of contemplative practice.

 Why does everyone harbor arrogance?
-It arises from the belief that one's own five aggregates are superior to others, that one is more important than others.
-If this perception is not subdued, it becomes very difficult to sever self-view.
-Only by mistaking one's five aggregates as real, regarding one's perceiving mind as real, and treating possessions such as forms, sounds, scents, tastes, tangible objects, wealth, sensual pleasures, fame, and food as real does the mind—whether consciously or unconsciously—give rise to arrogance, overwhelming others and creating inequality within the heart.
-During the cultivation process, one must diligently overcome such arrogance.
-Only after arrogance and self-centeredness have significantly diminished can the severing of self-view become possible.
+It arises from the belief that one’s own five aggregates are superior to others, that one is more important than others.
+If this view is not subdued, it is difficult to sever self-view.
+Taking one’s five aggregates as real, taking one’s conscious mind as real, taking one’s possessions—forms, sounds, scents, tastes, tangible objects, wealth, sensual pleasures, fame, and food—as real, the mind will consciously or unconsciously give rise to arrogance, overwhelming others and creating inequality within the heart.
+In the course of cultivation, one must diligently overcome such arrogance.
+Only after arrogance and the sense of self have diminished can one possibly sever self-view.

 ——Master Sheng-Ru's Teachings